GiovanaPalhares/python-introduction/README.md

 # python-introduction
-This is a collection of exercise I did during a Course course about an introduction to computer science with python
+This is a collection of exercise I did during a course about an introduction to computer science with python

 Neste curso oferecido pelo Coursera, durante 9 semanas aprendi o básico da linguagem Python, praticando exercícios simples que estão neste repositório.